 The aurora borealis is a breathtaking sight that many consider themselves lucky to catch.
-Today, Marquette-based visual artist Shawn Malone shares her secrets for viewing the Northern Lights in Michigan.
+I'm Shawn Malone, a Marquette-based visual artist and I'm sharing my secrets for viewing the Northern Lights in Michigan.

 The aurora borealis - it amazes, energizes and astounds with no two events ever being the same.
 As we cruise through the solar maximum in 2013, the peak of an eleven year cycle of the sun and a time of the greatest auroral activity, there is a heightened opportunity to catch a northern lights show right here in Michigan.